DataBiosphere/jade-data-repo/datarepo-clienttests/README.md

 The JSON key file and PEM files for the jade-k8-sa service account match the paths used by the render-configs script in the main datarepo project.
 Jade stores these files in Vault and uses the script to fetch them locally for each test run.

+#### Add a new test suite
+A test suite is an instance of the TestSuite POJO class, serialized into JSON and saved in the resources/suites directory.
+Below are the available fields:
+  * name: Name of the test suite
+  * description: (optional) Description of the test suite
+  * serverSpecificationFile: Name of a file in the resources/servers directory that specifies the server to test against
+  * testConfigurationFiles: List of names of files in the resources/configs directory that specify the test configurations to include in this suite

+The server specification file for the test suite overrides the server specification file for all test configurations contained in the suite.

 ## Troubleshooting
 * Check that the server specification file property of the test configuration points to the correct URL you want to test